Tag Archive for 'film'

 To tie it back to Scorsese, the opening credit sequence of Mad Men does have some similarities to Scorsese’s Casino, does it not?

-Mad Men – 2007
+Mad Men opening credits – 2007

-Casino opening-credits – 1995
+Casino opening credits – 1995

 Let’s talk about those credits in Casino.
 All that fire, all that red, right after DeNiro’s car blows up, it’s almost as if it is meant to convey something, like say … hell.
 Casino is not the only film where a wash of red tints the guilty.
 It also happens in Mean Streets, Goodfellas, Taxi Driver, Color of Money, The Departed, Gangs of New York, and New York, New York just to name a few.